A dog photoshoot in Preston without duck quacks

 Haslam Park is a very dog friendly location, meaning there are lots of very friendly dogs about.
 This always makes for some very amusing moments.
 About 15 minutes in, shooting had to go on hold when another Retriever decided to join in, things got very friendly and somehow there was a temporary dog swap...
 Jess and the unknown Retriever decided to follow each other's owners.

-Now, lying prone as I often am for all these stunning low shots leaves me somewhat vulnerable (and inviting) to the many other friendly dogs that want to come see what's going on.
+Now, lying prone as I often am for all these stunning low shots leaves me somewhat vulnerable (and interesting) to the many other friendly dogs that want to come see what's going on.
 Being mobbed by random dogs including the one I'm photographing tends to be an occupational hazard.
 Not complaining.
 So on we went, alternating between being sat on by assorted dogs and trying to be invisible to Jess so we could capture her true peronality.

 Haslam Park - A Stunning variety of landscapes